-Tyler Almond recently completed his fourth season on the Sacramento State coaching staff and his third coaching Hornet linebackers.
+Tyler Almond recently completed his fifth season on the Sacramento State coaching staff and his third coaching Hornet linebackers.

 During the 2013 season, linebacker Todd Davis was named to the all-Big Sky Conference first team.
 Davis led the league and ranked fifth nationally with 10.9 tackles per game.
 His 131 total tackles were the first most in school history while his 351 career tackles placed him second in the Hornet record book.
 True freshman Russell Smith ranked second on the team with 78 stops while starting all 12 games.

 In 2012, Almond coached Davis and Jeff Badger to honorable mention all-Big Sky honors.
 Davis led the team with 103 tackles, including 13.5 for loss.
 Jeff Badger concluded his career with 79 total stops giving him 206 for his career.
 That total places him 13th on the Sacramento State career list.

 During his first year with the program, Almond served as a defensive assistant where he primarily assisted with the defensive line.
 Among the players he coached was defensive end Zack Nash who earned All-America honors, was a first team all-Big Sky Conference selection and a Buck Buchanan Award finalist.
 Nash left Sacramento State as the school's all-time leader in sacks and signed a free agent contract with the Arizona Cardinals.

 A native of Northern California, Almond most recently was the running backs coach at Sierra College in Rocklin, Calif., during the 2009 and 2010 seasons.
 While with the Wolverines, Almond assisted in the development of the weekly offensive game plan, implemented practice drills and oversaw the kick returners on special teams.
 In his first year with the team, Sierra won the Valley Conference championship and he coached running back Deonte Williams to all-conference honors.